Skip to Content

 Picture of yearlings in a field.
 These are all from successful racehorse families.

-Buying a racehorse brings with it a spectrum of financial considerations.
+Buying a racehorse involves many financial considerations.
 In this section, we’ll explore the various factors that influence the initial purchase price and the ongoing expenses, providing a clear picture of what it truly costs to own a racehorse.

 When considering the purchase of a Thoroughbred racehorse, it’s essential to understand the factors that influence their price.
 The average price range for a Thoroughbred is generally estimated to be between $50,000 and $300,000.
 This range, however, is a broad generalization and can vary significantly based on several key factors.